Ginn & Co Solicitors: History

 In 1910 Dennis Barton Ginn's second son, Benjamin Dennis Skelton Ginn was born.
-He went on to become Major "Skelly" Ginn who used his electrical engineering skills to help to mastermind some of the most daring escape attempts from Colditz and other German PoW camps during the Second World War.
+He went on to become Major "Skelly" Ginn who used his electrical engineering skills to help to mastermind some of the most daring escape attempts from Oflag VI-B, Colditz and other German PoW camps during the Second World War.

-In June 1919 Few left the partnership of Ginn & Co to found his own practice in Sidney Street which later became Few & Kester which was based in Montagu House, Sidney Street (opposite Ginn & Co) until it merged with Cunnigham John in 2004.
+In June 1919 Few left the partnership of Ginn & Co to found his own practice in Sidney Street which later became Few & Kester which was based in Montagu House, Sidney Street (opposite Ginn & Co) until it merged with Cunningham John in 2004.

 In 1934 Samuel Reuben Ginn died aged 82 and left an estate valued at some £5.5 million today with 150 acres of land in Huntingdonshire.
 He rewarded his loyal clerks at the firm with a bequest of £200 each, around £12000 today.
 Dennis Ginn succeeded his father as senior partner until his death in 1938 aged 59.
 In the same year his eldest son, Samuel Marsland Ginn, was admitted as a partner after reading law at Trinity Hall, but shortly afterwards saw service in the Second World War.
 On 3 December 1944 Major Samuel Marsland Ginn was killed in action, aged 32, at Venray in the Netherlands bringing an end to the Ginn association with the firm.

 Eric John Gipson Wright of March in the Isle of Ely was articled to Geoffrey Garland Goodman in 1930.
 In 1939 he became a partner and together with Geoffrey Garland Goodman oversaw the expansion of the firm after the War and its relocation to the newly built neo-Georgian, Sidney House on Sussex Street.

 In 1971 Ginn & Co instructed Donald Keating QC in the Mitchell v East Anglia Regional Health Board Administration case.
-The case was won, breaking all records, and still features in the Guinness book of Records as the longest commercial arbitration at 239 days.
+The case was won, breaking all records, and features in the Guinness Book of Records as the longest commercial arbitration at 239 days.

-Mr Clive Nicholas Lane was admitted as a partner in 1987 and left in 2001 upon his appointment to the judiciary.
+Clive Nicholas Lane was admitted as a partner in 1987 and left in 2001 upon his appointment to the judiciary.
 In 2009 the Lord Chancellor, The Right Honourable Jack Straw MP, appointed him to be a Senior Immigration Judge of the Asylum and Immigration Tribunal.

 In 2011 the firm secured a civil remedy using the Protection from Harassment Act 1997 at the Court of Appeal of England and Wales for a client who had been subjected to a seven-year campaign of persistent and obsessive harassment.
 The judgment was endorsed on Appeal in the Supreme Court in February 2013.

 In April 2012 the firm was awarded Lexcel the Law Society's legal practice quality mark for excellence in legal practice management and excellence in client care.
 In 2013 Sidney Sussex College announced their £2.4m plan to create 28 student rooms in Sidney House.
 On 1 October 2013 after 140 years in the heart of Cambridge Ginn & Co closed.